scharffc/cs639androiddev/README.md

 # CS 374 and CS 639 - Mobile App Development @ Pace University

 This repository is created for CS 374 / CS 639 - Android Development with Kotlin at Pace University.
+Kotlin was introduced in 2021, before that we used Java.